320osm123-dev/robotic-arm-kinematic-simulation/README.md

 2. **Kinematic Analysis**
    Conversion of the target coordinate into motor angles and derivation of the constant end-effector orientation condition.

-3. **Simulation Verification**
+3. **Circular Trajectory Simulation**
-   MATLAB simulation based on the derived kinematic model.
+   MATLAB simulation to verify whether the end-effector can trace a circular trajectory while maintaining its orientation.

 ---